peterjmit/peterjmit.com/src/documents/blog/why-should-you-upgrade-your-test-suite-to-phpspec-and-prophecy.html.md

 ### PhpSpec has a new namespace

-The namespace `PHPSpec2` has changed to `PhpSpec`

-For example many of your specs will will extend `PHPSpec2\ObjectBehavior`, so you will want to update your use statement to `use PhpSpec\ObjectBehavior;`
+The namespace `PHPSpec2` has changed to `PhpSpec`, for example many of your specs will will extend `PHPSpec2\ObjectBehavior`, so you will want to update your use statement to `use PhpSpec\ObjectBehavior;`.

 ### Spec files/classes now have the suffix "Spec"

 If you are upgrading existing specs, you will need to rename your spec for `HelloWorld.php` to `HelloWorldSpec.php`.

 ### The ANY_ARGUMENT(S) constant has gone